 If sexuality only thrives as a non-symbolic alterity, then pathology might be considered an historical condition of overly tenacious symbolization.
 So, what historical condition might give rise to such a pathology which is treated in the psychoanalytic clinic?
 The answer to this question would concern the way that sexuality is symbolized through the institutions of the expanding market economy.
 In its proper unsymbolic position, sex can only be represented as a sublime act.
 The sublime is the proper way of representing the unrepresentable.

 Market institutions pathologize because they deprive sexuality of its sublime independence from the social-symbolic.
-The sexual act gets inscribed at the kernel of the market institution, where it forms the speculative identity of the two sides of the economy, as an ideal event that unites consumption and labor.
+The sexual act gets inscribed at the kernel of the market institution, where it forms the speculative identity of the two sides of the economy, as an ideal event that unites consumption and labor in the mystery of reproduction.
 Symbolic relations within market economies operate according to this Neoplatonic idealization of the sexual act.

 This literature of sublime sexuality maintains a mediation with the psychoanalytic clinic.
 The clinical discourse on the tenuous sexual relation can serve as an intuitive thread.
 World literature provides a choreography of the geo-historical pulsation of sexuality, and this dance is tenuous in a sense like the maternal relation which the Kleinian analyst seeks to maintain.
 The clinical sublimation proceeds by holding split apart pieces together, and enduring their painful unification though different phases and perspectives.
 In a similar way, capitalism splits the earth into phallic ethno-nationalist part-objects, while world literature is the painful work of establishing planetary continuities.